mbabynames search ✿

 Marlowe Elizabeth

-Marlowe ("noble and strong") with Elizabeth ("pledged to God").
+Marlowe ("driftwood") with Elizabeth ("pledged to God").
 Together the name has two layers: the first name brings one quality, the middle name another.
 The longer Elizabeth (4 syllables) builds on the shorter Marlowe, giving the name forward momentum.

 Marlowe Katherine